CovertLab/WholeCellEcoliRelease/docs/dev-tools.md

   * [PyCharm](https://www.jetbrains.com/pycharm/) or PyCharm Pro -- a very productive Integrated Development Environment (IDE)
   * [Sublime Text 3](https://www.sublimetext.com/) -- a slick code editor with many speed features
   * [GitHub Desktop app](https://desktop.github.com/) -- greases the skids for common git operations and lets you compose commit messages while reviewing the edits
-  * [iTerm2](https://www.iterm2.com/) for macOS -- much nicer than the built-in Terminal app
+  * [iTerm2](https://www.iterm2.com/) for macOS -- much more helpful than the stock Terminal app

 ### PyCharm setup

-After building the pyenv and cloning the repo to a local directory, you can create a project in PyCharm.
+After [building the pyenv](docs/create-pyenv.md) and cloning the repo to a local directory, you can create a project in PyCharm.

 * Select the project's Python interpreter: PyCharm > Preferences > Project: wcEcoli > Project Interpreter > Add > **Existing environment** > [navigate to something like `/usr/local/var/pyenv/versions/wcEcoli2/python`].
 * Set Keyboard Shortcuts: Duplicate one of the available sets (e.g. "Mac OS X 10.5+"), then make changes to suit.
 A great change is to set Cmd-D (or Ctrl-D) for "Edit > Find > Add Selection for Next Occurrence".
 [This is like `find_under_expand` in Sublime Text.
 Cmd-G (or Ctrl-G) works like Sublime's `find_under_expand_skip`.]